Yu Chang Player Props: Red Sox vs. Brewers

 Yu Chang At The Plate

-- Chang has two home runs and a walk while hitting .094.
+- Chang has three home runs and a walk while batting .114.

-- Twice in 14 games this year, Chang has gotten aboard via a hit, and he had multiple hits in one of those games.
+- Chang has picked up a hit in three games this year (20.0%), including one multi-hit game.

-- In 14 games played this year, he has homered in two of them.
+- Looking at the 15 games he has played this year, he's hit a home run in three of them (20.0%), and in 7.7% of his trips to the plate.

-- In two games this season, Chang has driven in a run, and in both of those games he had multiple runs batted in.
+- Chang has driven home a run in three games this year (20.0%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in three games this year (21.4%), but has had no multi-run games.
+- He has scored in four games this year (26.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.